kepler-formal: Open source Formal Equivalence Checking for Industrial Grade designs

-The rapid growth of the RISC-V ecosystem has led to an increasing number of open hardware projects developed collaboratively through platforms such as GitHub.
+The rapid growth of the RISC-V ecosystem has produced an increasing number of open hardware projects developed collaboratively through platforms such as GitHub.
 While software development widely benefits from automated continuous integration (CI) workflows, equivalent verification infrastructure for hardware design remains limited, particularly for formal verification tasks such as logic equivalence checking (LEC).
-Most industrial LEC tools remain proprietary and difficult to integrate into distributed open development environments.
+Most industrial LEC tools are proprietary and difficult to integrate into distributed, open development environments.

 This work presents kepler-formal, an open-source logic equivalence checking tool designed to operate efficiently within CI pipelines for RISC-V hardware development.
-Built on top of the Naja infrastructure for hierarchical netlist representation and analysis, the tool enables fast equivalence verification between synthesized or transformed netlists.
-Runtime experiments on open RISC-V designs demonstrate that equivalence checks can be executed within seconds, making them suitable for automated pull-request validation workflows.
+Built on the Naja infrastructure for hierarchical netlist representation and analysis, it enables fast equivalence verification between synthesized and transformed netlists.
+Runtime experiments on open RISC-V designs show that equivalence checks complete within seconds to minutes, making them suitable for automated pull request validation.

-The tool is integrated into open silicon flows including OpenROAD where it acts as an automated verification gate during development.
-By enabling lightweight formal verification in collaborative workflows, this approach helps bridge modern software engineering practices and open hardware development.
+The tool is integrated into open silicon flows such as OpenROAD, where it acts as an automated verification gate during development.
+By enabling lightweight formal verification in collaborative workflows, this approach helps bring modern software engineering practices to open hardware development.

 With 20 years of experience in Electronic Design Automation (EDA), I began my journey with a PhD in microelectronics from Sorbonne University.
 In 2009, I co-founded Flexras Technologies, a startup specializing in FPGA prototyping tools, which was acquired by Mentor Graphics (now Siemens EDA) in 2015.
 There, I served as Chief Software Architect, leading global R&D teams and helping evolve our technology into a widely adopted product.In 2022, I co-founded a new venture: keplertech.io, an EDA startup built on the belief that Open Source can unlock innovation in one of the most closed and complex industries: integrated circuits and the tools used to design them.
 In a space dominated by a handful of major players, we aim to create meaningful opportunities for smaller, agile actors to thrive.
 I’m passionate about building complex systems from scratch and bringing ideas to life in the real world.